 - Top & Bottom – protect your extremities!
 The right thermal/warm socks, gloves and hat will go a long way to keeping you warm while camping in Scotland in Winter.

 - Go Wild – many campsites close for the Winter, especially on the West Coast of Scotland.
-So be prepared to wild camp or do your research to find the sites that are open to campers throughout Winter.
+So be prepared to informal camp or do your research to find the sites that are open to campers throughout Winter.

 - Shoes Inside – ordinarily campers keep their footwear outside the tent or in the Land Rover overnight.
 However, in winter this can mean you will end up with frozen shoes come the morning or have to walk on frost or even snow to get to your shoes.
 So keep your footwear inside the tent – a spare plastic bag will help if your shoes are mucky.